temuraru/ChatApp/readme.md

 A normal user can:
 - create a group - and then it receives super-admin role in that group
-- join a group (after an invite message from an admin or simply by using join after list groups command)
+- join a public group (or save an interest about private/closed groups)
 - leave a group (by his own or by being kicked)
-- send invite requests to the server for private groups (to forward the request to groups' admins)
+- send invite requests to private groups (to the groups' admins)
+- accept invites from admins in closed groups

-In a group, a super-admin can:
+In a group, an admin can:
-- not be kicked (being super-admin!)
 - invite users to the group (specific message for join group)
 - kick users from the group (reason for kicking [because!])
 - promote/demote users to/from admin role

-In a group, an admin can:
+In a group, a super-admin can:
+- not be kicked (being super-admin!)
 - invite users to the group (specific message for join group)
 - kick users from the group (reason for kicking [because!])
 - promote/demote users to/from admin role